-AMS Fellowships and Scholarships
+AMS Fellowships & Scholarships

 Looking to expand your skills or support research?
 The AMS administers or supports several fellowship programs.
 The AMS also tracks Other Sources of Support.

-The Fellow will spend the year working on the staff of a member of Congress or a congressional committee as a special legislative assistant in policy areas requiring scientific and technical input.
+- The fellows will spend the year working on the staff of a member of Congress or a congressional committee as a special legislative assistant in policy areas requiring scientific and technical input.
 The program includes an orientation on congressional and executive branch operations and a year-long seminar series on issues involving science, technology, and public policy.

 - The Stefan Bergman Fellowship is an early-career research fellowship for mathematicians who specialize in the areas of real analysis, complex analysis, or partial differential equations.
 The Stefan Bergman Fellowship was established in 2023 with the proceeds of the Stefan Bergman Trust.

 - Joan and Joseph Birman Fellowship for Women Scholars

 - The Joan and Joseph Birman Fellowship for Women Scholars is a mid-career research fellowship specially designed to fit the unique needs of women.
 The fellowships are open only to women.
 This fellowship program, established in 2017, is made possible by a generous gift from Joan and Joseph Birman.

 - The AMS Centennial Research Fellowship program makes awards annually to outstanding mathematicians to help further their careers in research.
 A recipient of the fellowship shall have held their doctoral degree for at least three years and not more than twelve years at the inception of the award.
 Applications will be accepted from mathematicians currently holding a tenured, tenure-track, postdoctoral, or comparable (at the discretion of the selection committee) position at an institution in North America.